 You do not need to live together with your partner for a specific amount of time or have children together to create a common law marriage.
 A common misconception is that if you live with your partner for 6 months, a common law marriage is automatically created.

 The requirements to enter into a common law marriage described above must be proven to determine if you are in a common law marriage, and not just the amount of time you have lived together with your partner.
 You may suffer financial consequences at the time you separate from your partner if you are in a common law marriage.

 Do You Need the Guidance of an Experienced Family Law Attorney in Dallas, Texas?

-If you are not sure if you are married to your partner, call our office at 214-559-7202 or contact us online to schedule your free consultation.
+If you are not sure if you are married to your partner, call our office at 214-559-7202 or contact us online to schedule a consultation.